hapijs/hapi/API.md

               scope string begins with a `+` character, that scope is required.
 If a scope string begins with a `!` character, that scope is forbidden.
-For example, the scope `['!a', '+b', 'c', 'd']` means the incoming request credentials' scope must not include 'a', must include 'b', and must include on of 'c' or 'd'.
-You may also access properties on the request object (`query` and `params`} to populate a dynamic scope by using `{}` characters around the property name, such as `'user-{params.id}'`.
+For example, the scope `['!a', '+b', 'c', 'd']` means the incoming request credentials' scope must not include 'a', must include 'b', and must include one of 'c' or 'd'.
+You may also access properties on the request object (`query` and `params`) to populate a dynamic scope by using `{}` characters around the property name, such as `'user-{params.id}'`.
               Defaults to `false` (no scope requirements).
             - `entity` - the required authenticated entity type.
 If set, must match the `entity`